HiFace: High-Fidelity 3D Face Reconstruction by Learning Static and Dynamic Details: Introduction

 Overall, with the above insights and techniques, {\name} enables the reconstruction of high-fidelity 3D faces from a single image, and decouples static and dynamic details that are naturally animatable (see Fig.~\ref{Fig.teaser}).
 We demonstrate that the proposed {\name} reconstructs realistic and faithful 3D faces, reaching state-of-the-art performance both quantitatively and qualitatively.
 In addition, {\name} is compatible with optimization-based methods~\cite{wood2022dense}, and is flexible to transfer vivid expressions and details from one person to another.
-In summary, our contributions are: \begin{itemize}[leftmargin=*,nosep,nolistsep] \item We are the first to demonstrate the benefits of the synthetic data in detailed 3D face reconstruction, and propose {\name} to model the static and dynamic details explicitly. \item We propose novel loss functions in {\name} to learn 3D representations of coarse shape and fine details simultaneously from both the synthetic and real-world images. \item We achieve state-of-the-art reconstruction quality both quantitatively and qualitatively, with over $15\%$ performance gains in the region-aware benchmark~\cite{REALY}. \item We show that our {\module} is easy to plug-and-play into optimization-based methods and can transfer expressions and details from one to another for face animation. \end{itemize}
+In summary, our contributions are: \begin{itemize}[leftmargin=*,nosep,nolistsep] \item We propose {\name} to model the static and dynamic details explicitly, and demonstrate the benefits of synthetic data in decoupling the static and dynamic factors for detailed 3D face reconstruction. \item We propose novel loss functions in {\name} to learn 3D representations of coarse shape and fine details simultaneously from both the synthetic and real-world images. \item We achieve state-of-the-art reconstruction quality both quantitatively and qualitatively, with over $15\%$ performance gains in the region-aware benchmark~\cite{REALY}. \item We show that our {\module} is easy to plug-and-play into optimization-based methods and can transfer expressions and details from one to another for face animation. \end{itemize}